whallin/cubed-wiki/docs/cubedsmp/commands/gangs.md

 /fight challenge <playeramount> <money> <gang>
 ```
 ### Parameters
-- **playeramount** - The total amount of players that can particpiate in the fight.
+- **playeramount** - The total amount of players that can participate in the fight.
 - **money** - Amount of money to bet on the fight.
 - **gang** - Define a gang name for your fight request.
 !!! example